-In this phase, the master trainers conduct the end-users training.
+In this phase, the master trainers conduct end-user training.
 The cutover activities, in which the company transitions from legacy systems to S/4HANA, take place.
-Some of the critical cutover activities include preparing the SAP production system with final master data uploads, uploading the cutover or the closing financial and inventory balances from the legacy systems into S/4HANA, testing and validating all roles and authorizations for business users and end users.
+Some of the critical cutover activities include preparing the SAP production system with final master data uploads, uploading the cutover or the closing financial and inventory balances from the legacy systems into S/4HANA, testing and validating all roles and authorizations for business users and end-users.
 The change management activities culminate with all stakeholders aligned for ensuring a transition to S/4HANA is not only accepted but is also smooth.
-The S/4HANA system goes live and business and end users can begin entering the data by starting with first entering the backlog data that accumulated during the transition from the legacy systems to S/4HANA (this period is known as the ‘blackout’ period in which no data is entered into the legacy systems).
+The S/4HANA system goes live and business and end-users can begin entering the data by starting with first entering the backlog data that accumulated during the transition from the legacy systems to S/4HANA (this period is known as the ‘blackout’ period in which no data is entered into the legacy systems).

 The Run Phase